Skip to main content

 36 mentions Positive Neutral Negative

 The music in the game has received mixed reviews, with many players finding it repetitive and lacking variety, often resorting to turning it off or playing their own background music.
-While some appreciate the atmospheric quality of the limited tracks, others criticize the monotony of the combat and exploration themes, suggesting that the soundtrack could benefit from more diverse options.
-Overall, the music is seen as a weak point, but it does fit the game's theme and can enhance the experience when paired with personal audio choices.
+While some appreciate the atmospheric quality of the limited tracks, others criticize the monotony of the combat and exploration themes, suggesting that the soundtrack could benefit from additional songs.
+Overall, the music is seen as a weak point, but it does fit the game's theme and can enhance the experience when complemented by personal audio choices.

 • “The soundtrack doesn't consist of many tracks, but is atmospheric and fits the theme of the game perfectly.”